What is a chargeback, and why did I get one?

 A chargeback isn’t the same as a PayPal claim.
 The chargeback process is initiated outside of PayPal, between the card issuer and their cardholder.
 In a dispute over a chargeback, the decision is ultimately made by the card issuer and we don't decide the outcome.

-PayPal charges a fee to the seller when the buyer files a chargeback with his/her credit card issuer.
+PayPal charges a fee (based on the currency received) to the seller when the buyer files a chargeback with his/her credit card issuer.
 If the transaction is protected by Seller Protection Policy, PayPal will cover the amount of the chargeback and waive the chargeback fee.
 You can view the chargeback fee and process in the User Agreement.

 |Chargeback Decision (Made by Card Issuer)|